max-cmoa/browsersync-reload-browser-test/README.md

   An organized starter theme for beginners.
 This theme separates all templates into their own folders for organizational purposes.
 If you want to add a template, it is recommended that you add your template to the appropriate directory.
 This theme uses <ins>[Sass](https://sass-lang.com/)</ins> and <ins>[Gulp](https://gulpjs.com/)</ins> to prepare your theme to be placed on your website.

   PLEASE NOTE **gulp-sass** will not compile .scss to .css due to new syntax.
+  The temporary solution is to use the sass command on command line.
+  $ cd assets/sass
+  $ sass main.scss ../css/main.css

   For sass to compile to css, you must either run
   $ gulp
   or